Global Media Monitoring Project 2025

-On May 8th, news stories from across Sweden were put under the microscope — and not just any microscope.
+On May 8th, news stories from across Sweden were put under the equality microscope.
 As part of the Global Media Monitoring Project (GMMP), volunteers, researchers and media professionals came together to analyse how men and women are represented in the news.

-This global initiative, coordinated in Sweden by Fojo Media Institute, happens every five years and is the world’s largest and longest-running research project on gender in news media.
-Sweden’s coding day took place with help from our partners at JMG (University of Gothenburg), the Swedish Gender Equality Agency, and dedicated volunteers in Kalmar, Umeå, Lund and Gothenburg.
+This global initiative, coordinated in Sweden by Fojo Media Institute, takes place every five years and is the world’s largest and longest-running research project on gender in news media.
+The Swedish coding (analysis), which takes place on a given day in May, received help from our partners at JMG (University of Gothenburg), the Swedish Gender Equality Agency and dedicated volunteers in Kalmar, Umeå, Lund and Gothenburg.

-We looked at who gets to speak in the news, who’s quoted as an expert, who’s shown in images and what roles are women and men given in the stories.
-All of this helps build a detailed picture of gender equality in media — both in Sweden and around the world.
+We registered who gets to speak in the news, who’s quoted as an expert, who’s shown in images and what roles women and men are given in the stories.
+All of this helps build a detailed picture of gender equality in media, in Sweden and around the world.

-Over 115 countries took part in the same exercise on the same day.
-Together with our partners in Ethiopia, Rwanda and Bangladesh and so many more in countries across the world, we’re asking big questions:
+Over 115 countries took part in the same type of registration and analyssi on the same day in May.
+Together with our partners in Ethiopia, Rwanda and Bangladesh and many more in countries across the world, we’re asking important questions of representation in the news:

 - Who defines the news?